kadaster-labs/sensrnet-registry-backend/README.md

 ### Prerequisities

-In order to run this application standalone, you need npm and Eventstore installed.
+In order to run this application standalone, you need npm, Eventstore and MongoDB installed.

 In order to run this application containerized, you'll need docker installed.